kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 The Kubernetes Charms use snap channels to drive payloads.
-The channels are defined by `X.Y/channel` where `X.Y` is the `major.minor` release of Kubernetes (e.g. 1.9) and `channel` is one of the four following channels:
+The channels are defined by `X.Y/channel` where `X.Y` is the `major.minor` release of Kubernetes (for example 1.9) and `channel` is one of the four following channels:

 | Channel name        | Description  |
 | ------------------- | ------------ |